stat88/stat88.github.io/syllabus.md

 Data 88S is essentially a math class.
 Homework will largely consist of math and interpretation, with little to no code.

+If you are ever unable to finish the homework or feel that you need additional time, please reach out to us at data88s@berkeley.edu and we will gladly work with you to figure out a solution which ensures that are not only completing the assigned materials but also properly learning from them.
+Please keep in mind that if you are granted an extension, you will need to balance that with working on the next homework, which will have already been assigned.

+While we are happy to accommodate you to ensure that you are completing and submitting the homeworks, if we find that you are routinely reaching out to us with such concerns, we may have to sit down with you and have a conversation about how we can find a more permanent solution for supporting you.

-[UPDATE THIS WITH EXTENSION POLICY] **Late assignments will not be accepted**.
-But if you have DSP accommodations for extended time on assignments, please make sure we receive your DSP accommodation letter by the second week of classes.
+If you have DSP accommodations for extended time on assignments, please make sure we receive your DSP accommodation letter by the second week of classes.
 We will contact you about arrangements.

 Homework must be submitted on Gradescope.
 Please **follow all submission instructions**.
-Not doing so will result in no credit and no regrade request allowed for the work.
+Failure to do so will result in up to a 40% penalty on that homework.
 It is your responsibility to make sure your submission is complete.

 **Homework will be graded based on correctness**.
 We encourage you to use the plentiful support available from the instructors and course staff, and to get started as early as possible.
 Turning in work that you understand well and know to be correct is by far the most efficient way to succeed in the class.